Used Car Purchases: What to do When Your Car Does Not Work Properly

 - If your loan gives your lender the right to say the whole loan is due if you miss a payment (most car loans do), the lender might accelerate the loan by considering the entire amount you borrowed due.

 - If the lender starts a lawsuit or files for arbitration, you are gambling that a court or arbitrator will agree that the implied warranty of merchantability applies to your case and with your calculation of damages.
-If the court or arbitrator rules against you, not only do you lose the car, you also may end up owing money on the loan, the lender's costs, and attorney's fees.
+If the court or arbitrator rules against you, you will lose the car, and you may end up owing money on the loan, the lender's costs, and attorney's fees as well.

-Repossession is a serious threat no matter the reason that you have missed some of your car payments.
+Repossession is a serious threat no matter why you have missed some of your car payments.
 Your lender does not need court permission to repossess your car and does not have to notify you that a repossession is about to take place.

-Once the car is repossessed, you must sue to try to get it back.
-This means you must convince a court that you were entitled to stop making payments.
+Once the lender repossesses the car, you must sue to try to get it back.
+You must convince a court that you were entitled to stop making payments.
 (You cannot sue for the return of the car in Small Claims Court.)

 The repossession will be lawful if it does not "breach the peace."
 Your lender cannot threaten you with bodily harm or break into a locked garage.